gavincoelho/CarND-LaneLines-P1/writeup.md

 My pipeline consists of the following 6 steps:

+Step 1 - The image is converted to grayscale
 ![Step 1 - The image is converted to grayscale][image1]

+Step 2 - A Gaussian blur is applied
 ![Step 2 - A Gaussian blur is applied][image2]

+Step 3 - Canny edge detection is used to find the edges
 ![Step 3 - Canny edge detection is used to find the edges][image3]

+Step 4 - A mask is applied to focus on the region of interest
 ![Step 4 - A mask is applied to focus on the region of interest][image4]

+Step 5 - Hough transform is applied and the lines are drawn
 ![Step 5 - Hough transform is applied and the lines are drawn][image5]

+Step 6 - The output of the previous step is overlaid over the original image
 ![Step 6 - The output of the previous step is overlaid over the original image][image6]